Spiegelfabrik Baugenossenschaft eG

 13. January 2024

-It's a pity that old heritage is not preserved but is demolished for a concrete block.
+It's a shame that the old heritage isn't preserved but is being torn down for some concrete block.